-Dog and cat vaccinations and wellness.
+Dog and cat vaccines and wellness.
 Aside from rabies vaccines, much of what falls under this umbrella is drastically underrated.
 It’s easy to only take a pet to see their doctor when something seems wrong, but the benefits of annual visits can be life-changing…life-extending.

 There are times, and even ages, where it becomes appropriate to opt for a basic blood panel to be included in a pet’s annual routine so that we are able to get a great, complete picture of total health from the inside out.
 This is especially helpful in older or overweight pets, just like with people!
-Feel free to ask us about additional diagnostics!

 Because cats are less likely to show you that something might be wrong early on, we are on a mission to raise some awareness about the importance of routine and preventive care for our kitty friends, too!
-When it comes to anything pertaining to nutrition, aging, or even many kinds of parasites, cats have just as much going on.
+When it comes to anything pertaining to cat nutrition, aging, or even many kinds of parasites, cats have just as much going on.
 Cats are even more prone to certain types of illnesses such as chronic kidney disease (CKD) – they just aren’t in your face panting about it.